paulklemm/rvisidata/README.md

 ## How it Works

 Internally, `rvisidata` writes the data frame as a csv file to a temporary folder and then loads it with `visidata`.
 Be therefore careful with very large data frames, because the writing process can take a while.
 It will delete the temporary file after the `visidata` session is closed.

+I do not claim that this implementation is efficient or very elegant.
+But it works.
+Suggestions for making it faster are very welcome.

+## Credits

+[Visidata](https://github.com/paulklemm/rvisidata) is developed and maintained by Saul Pwanson and Anja Kefala ([official GitHub repository](https://github.com/saulpw/visidata)).